lachibal2/diagnosing-pink-eye-with-CNNs/to_diagnose/README.md

 # To Diagnose
-This is the file where you place images to be diagnosed.
+This is the directory where you place images to be diagnosed.